 Conditional Zoning is a legislative process that allows Town Council to review the rezoning application for consistency with the Land Use Plan in the Comprehensive Plan and establish standards that address any impacts on surrounding properties.

-At the November 17, 2021 Council meeting, a resolution was adopted limiting the scope of review to the Planning Commission and prioritizing the review of this application.
+At the November 17, 2021 Council meeting1, Council adopted a resolution limiting the scope of review to the Planning Commission and prioritizing the review of this application.

 DECISION POINTS